Who’s on our wires?

-The Department of Energy and Climate Change (DECC) projects that reducing the UK’s carbon consumption will lead to the electrification of our energy use – both for heat and transport.
+The Department of Energy and Climate Change (DECC) predicts that reducing the UK’s carbon consumption will lead to the electrification of our energy use – both for heat and transport.
 District Network Operators (DNOs) are preparing for this increase in demand.

 Western Power Distribution (WPD) commissioned CSE to look at the demographics of their customers to make predictions about their future energy use and therefore changes in network load.
 The findings were used to identify priority areas for network reinforcement, allowing WPD to undertake strategic business planning and investment in assets.